agomez0/CA_tech_occupations/README.md

 -State_M2017_dl files in csv and excel

 #How to use app:
+* Insert your mysql database connection settings into the config.py file
-* First run the tech_occ_db.sql file on mySQL to create the database into which the transformed data will be loaded
+* Next, run the tech_occ_db.sql file on mySQL to create the database into which the transformed data will be loaded
-* Next run the app.py file
+* Run the app.py file

 #The main source of information is obtained from:
 Beaurea of labor statitics